Menu

 2. The school provides access to comprehensive services to foster healthy physical, social, emotional, and intellectual development.

-3. Teachers foster curiosity, creativity and the development of social skills in a structured and supportive environment.
+3. Teachers foster curiosity, creativity, and the development of social skills in a structured and supportive environment.

 4. The curriculum is both socially significant and relevant to the personal and career interests of young adolescents.

-6. Students are provided multiple opportunities to explore a rich variety of topics and interests in order to develop their identity, learn about their strengths, discover and demonstrate their own competence, and plan for their future.
+6. Students are provided multiple opportunities to explore a wide variety of topics and interests in order to develop their identity, learn about their strengths, discover and demonstrate their own competence, and plan for their future.

 7. All students have opportunities for voice-posing questions, reflecting on experiences, and participating in decisions and leadership activities.